Secret & Configuration Management

 export PASSWORD=1111

-Vault CSI Provider
+Deprecated: Vault CSI Provider

-At a high level, the CSI Secrets Store driver allows users to create SecretProviderClass objects.
-This object defines which secret provider to use and what secrets to retrieve.
-When pods requesting CSI volumes are created, the CSI Secrets Store driver will send the request to the Vault CSI Provider if the provider is vault.
-The Vault CSI Provider will then use Secret Provider Class specified and the pod’s service account to retrieve the secrets from Vault, and mount them into the pod’s CSI volume.
+For secret stores, we can define a SecretProviderClass that defines which secret provider to use and what secrets to retrieve.
+When, using Vault, pods requesting CSI volumes are created, the CSI Secrets Store driver will send the request to the Vault CSI Provider.
+The CSI Provider will then use the SecretProviderClass specification and the pod’s service account to retrieve the secrets´ from Vault and mount them into the pod’s CSI volume.

 apiVersion: secrets-store.csi.x-k8s.io/v1